Modern Slavery Act 2015: Slavery and Human Trafficking Statement

 - Human resources

-We continue to work towards a more comprehensive programme that will address the risks of slavery and human trafficking beyond our immediate supply chain.
+We will review this statement annually in accordance with our obligations under the Modern Slavery Act.
+We will also continue to work towards more comprehensive programmes that address the risks of slavery and human trafficking beyond our immediate supply chain.

 For and on behalf of